Best FFmpeg API Services Compared (2026)

 Can I use FFmpeg in Make.com or n8n without installing it?

 You can.
 FFmpeg Micro and Rendi both work as external APIs called from Make.com HTTP modules or n8n HTTP Request nodes.
-FFmpeg Micro has dedicated integration guides for both platforms.
+FFmpeg Micro has dedicated integration guides, and Rendi has native integrations for both platforms.

 What's the difference between an FFmpeg API and self-hosted FFmpeg?